batuhanilbay/FollowFootball/README.md

 #Description

-I filtered the countries I wanted with the API I used.
+I filtered the countries.
 I did the same for the leagues.
+This is a amazing API.

 ## Use of Tech